beast-dev/doc/pages/beast/beast_faq.md

         		</div>
         		<div id="q18" class="panel-collapse collapse">
         			<div class="panel-body">
-                    <a href="performance.html">See this page on how to optimize performance when using BEAGLE with BEAST.</a>.
+                    <a href="performance">See this page on how to optimize performance when using BEAGLE with BEAST.</a>.
         			</div>
         		</div>
         	</div>